xdslproject/xdsl/tests/filecheck/dialects/csl/csl-stencil.md

 executed once for each communicated chunk.
 It is initialised with an empty tensor (`%1`) which it builds up in `%iter_args`, inspired by the argument to `scf.for` of the same name.

+Please note: Some of the `arith` ops have been manually re-ordered before being moved into the two callback blocks.